Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Background on Stochastic Differential Equations with Reflection

-We supply an introduction to the theory of SDERs, then proceed to characterize the stationary distribution of a family of SDERs in a box.
+We supply an introduction to the theory of stochastic differential equations with reflection (SDERs), then proceed to characterize the stationary distribution of a family of SDERs in a box.
 The background of standard (non-reflective) SDEs is similar and more common, and is therefore not included here.
 See for example \citep{Oksendal2003} for more.